tomas789/kitti2bag/README.md

 ## Bug reporting, support and feature requests.

 I appreciate [pull requests](https://github.com/tomas789/kitti2bag/pulls) with bug fixes and new features.
 You you want to help with something please use [GitHub issue tracker](https://github.com/tomas789/kitti2bag/issues).

+## Related works

+ * [pykitti](https://github.com/utiasSTARS/pykitti) is very simple library for dealing with KITTI dataset in python.
+ * [kitti_player](https://github.com/tomas789/kitti_player) allows to play dataset directly.
+No bag file needed.
+I found difficult to get it work.
+Some bug fixed can be found in [my fork of kitti_player](https://github.com/tomas789/kitti_player) but still not good enough.